 What are the signs and symptoms of Wilms tumor?

-There are few signs of Wilms tumor, the most typical being a firm mass in the belly.
+There are few signs of Wilms tumor.
+The most common sign is a firm mass in the belly.
 The tumor expands slowly and is usually quite large when detected.

-What treatment options are available for Wilms tumor?
+What treatment options are available for kids with Wilms tumor?

 - Surgery: Wilms tumors usually need to be removed by a surgeon, either before or after additional therapy.
-In very young patients, small tumors that don’t extend beyond the kidney may not require additional therapy.
+In very young patients, small tumors that haven’t spread beyond the kidney may not require additional therapy.

-- Chemotherapy: Most children with Wilms tumors will benefit from two drugs that kill tumor cells, vincristine and actinomycin-D. A minority of children will also benefit from doxorubicin.
+- Chemotherapy: Most children with Wilms tumors will benefit from two drugs that kill tumor cells, vincristine and actinomycin-D. A smaller number of children will also benefit from another drug called doxorubicin.

-- Radiation therapy: In addition to chemotherapy, a small number of children will benefit from further treatment using radiotherapy.
+- Radiation therapy: In addition to chemotherapy, a small number of children will benefit from further treatment using radiation.

-- Identify tumor features that will predict which patients will relapse
+- Identifying tumor features that will predict which patients will relapse

-- Identify new therapies that will successfully treat tumors that will relapse
+- Identifying new therapies that will successfully treat tumors that relapse